-For both residential and buy-to-let, in order to assess whether you loan is affordable, lenders will look at your current and predicted expenditure.
+In order to assess whether you loan is affordable, lenders will look at your current and predicted expenditure.
 This is of course reliant on your income.
-Lenders will assess your income looking at areas such as:
+Lenders will assess your income looking at areas

 - Source (employed, self-employed, investments, dividends)

 - Frequency of payment

 - Consistency

 - Gross and net levels of income

 - Bonuses some lenders do not include this as income as it is not guaranteed.
-Others may only allow a percentage of bonuses to be included in assessing your affordability
+Others may only allow a percentage of bonuses to be included in assessing your affordability.

 - Time in your current role.

-Different lenders place different emphasis on these criteria when assessing you, and so using the expertise of a mortgage adviser is vital to ensure you approach the right lenders.
+Different lenders place different emphasis on the above criteria when assessing you, and so using the expertise of a mortgage adviser is vital to ensure you approach the right lenders.